 Fun fact: Gandi loved hip hop and exclamation points!

-I pick up a hideous, neon-fringed tee and grumble, “My gawd, this looks like something you’d find Ke$ha wearing… pantsless and unconscious, lying in a puddle of her own vomit.”
-My daughter just laughs and looks for her size.
+I pick up a hideous, neon-fringed tee and grumble something while my daughter looks for her size.
 Uh oh.
 This is totally backfiring, so I change tactics; now everything she picks up I say, “SO KEWL!”
 She immediately rolls her eyes and puts it back.
 Yes!
 Success!

 We find a few things that aren’t totally terrible.
 She picks up some wild print leggings, and I feign defeat, even though I secretly think the pair with the doggies screen-printed all over them are kind of #LOL ADORBS.